 It’s impossible to say exactly how much your claim could be worth without knowing the details of your case.
-Some people recover thousands of dollars, while others’ settlements range into the millions.
+Some spinal cord injury victims recover thousands of dollars, while others’ settlements range into the millions.
 It all depends on what damages you received because of your accident.

-You should know that spinal cord injuries often yield higher settlements than other injuries.
-Because of the extensive care and long recovery times associated with spine injuries, damages involved in such cases tend to be more severe.
-Some of our firm’s highest case results involve spinal cord injuries.
+Spinal cord injuries often yield higher settlements than other cases.
+Due to the extensive care and long recovery times associated with spinal damage, the damages involved in such cases tend to be more severe.
+Some of our firm’s highest case results involve spinal cord accidents.

-To learn more about how much you might be able to expect for your injury, get a free consultation with one of our attorneys.
-An Atlanta spinal cord injury lawyer will be able to look at your case and give you a better idea of the size of your settlement.
+To learn more about how much you might be able to expect for your pain, you can get a free consultation with one of our attorneys.
+An Atlanta lawyer can look at your case and give you a better idea of the size of your settlement.

-What Damages Can I Recover If I Have a Spinal Cord Injury in Atlanta?
+What Damages Can I Recover if I Suffer a Spinal Cord Injury in Atlanta?

 A spinal cord injury case is a personal injury case.
-You are eligible to be compensated in three areas:
+As a spinal cord injury victim, you are eligible to be compensated for the following damages:

 - All reasonable and necessary medical expenses, including past and future expenses

 - Burial expenses if you’ve lost a loved one

 In a catastrophic injury, we try to recover for future medical expenses so you will be covered throughout your life.
 Often for younger clients or someone who is entirely disabled, we structure the recovery, so all the money isn’t spent at once.

 This is called a structured settlement, which protects the client through a special needs trust.